Content marketing is a key part of any business-with-a-website's marketing plan. When done right, it can provide great ROI (Return On Investment).

-Content marketing metrics are often difficult to measure and marketers can easily misinterpret those.
+Content marketing metrics are often difficult to measure and marketers can easily misinterpret them.

 importance of Metrics